Q: When did the Sci-Fi Channel pick up

-Sci-Fi Channel has
+Sci-Fi Channel has rescued the

-award-winning comedy series "Mystery Science
+award-winning comedy series "Mystery Science Theater

 3000" from cancellation, and brought it safely to

-its original programming lineup where the series will
+its original programming lineup where the series

-flourish with exclusive, original episodes...
+will flourish with exclusive, original episodes...

-airing on February
+Episodes began airing on

-Q: Were any of the CC-era episodes shown on
+Q: Were any of the CC-era episodes shown